Addressing hiring challenges for in-house legal professionals: strategies for success

 At times, counter-offers can be difficult for legal candidates to turn down.
 This is often understandable, when tempted by a salary increase, more flexibility or a promotion – and all within an organisation that feels familiar and comfortable.

 This can sometimes be too good an offer to turn down and may lead to the candidate taking back the notice and rejecting the offer made by the new employer.
-At which point, the Hiring Manager and other senior employees have used valuable time and resources sourcing the candidate, only to fall at the final hurdle – something we know can be extremely frustrating
+At which point, the Hiring Manager and other senior employees have used valuable time and resources sourcing the candidate, only to fall at the final hurdle – something we know can be extremely frustrating.

 Working alongside a specialist legal recruiter means that right from the very start of the process, the motivations of a candidate can be gently explored, whilst building a rapport and having honest and genuine discussions about the challenges being faced.
-This means a decision can be made on how serious someone is about a new role, as well as the likelihood of accepting any potential counter-offers
+This means a decision can be made on how serious someone is about a new role, as well as the likelihood of accepting any potential counter-offers.

 Competitive market